Lifecycle Hooks

 This includes:

-: Source GraphQL document string.
+source: Source GraphQL document string.

-: Parsed GraphQL document AST.
+document: Parsed GraphQL AST.
 Available after parsing is complete.

-: Variables passed to the GraphQL operation.
+variables: Variables passed to the GraphQL operation.

-: The name of the GraphQL operation.
+operation_name: The name of the GraphQL operation to run from the document.

-: GraphQL operation extensions received from the client.
+extensions: GraphQL operation extensions received from the client.

-: Execution result of the GraphQL operation.
+result: Execution result of the GraphQL operation.
+Adding a result to this

 Examples